 One could think of the STEAM Magnet as Narbonne 1.5 since we are affiliated with the larger school in some ways.
 Clubs, activities, and athletics are combined schoolwide.
 Classes not offered in this Magnet are sometimes available to our students through the larger school.
 The bell schedule is also shared with the larger school.

 Still, there are significant differences.
 The STEAM Magnet has its own faculty, classrooms, and additional funding.
-We maintain smaller class sizes (32 or less for 2020-2021) which are located in one section of the school and a dedicated Magnet Office which is located in front of the Administration Building.
+We maintain smaller class sizes (30 or fewer beginning 2021-2022) which are located in one section of the school and a dedicated Magnet Office which is located in front of the Administration Building.
 This office serves as a central location to meet students' and parents' needs.
 Both benefit by having a consistent counselor and administrator for all four years, which promotes a greater awareness of our student's academic and emotional growth.
 Parents benefit by knowing precisely who to contact when they have questions, concerns, or simply need to drop something off!
 The map link to the left shows the highlighted STEAM classes on campus.